 Use our travel guides below to explore things to do near High Falls Gorge well as the rest of New York State:

 - How to hike Mount Marcy – Everything you need to know about climbing NY’s highest peak

 - Photographs of Mount Marcy – Our hike and summit in photographs

 - Best things to do in Lake Placid – Fun activities for the entire family nearby

 - Places to visit in the Finger Lakes – Popular locations in the NY Finger Lakes

 Where To Stay Near High Falls Gorge

-New York’s Adirondack Mountains region is a beautiful place to visit but you will need a substantial travel budget for your trip, especially if you visit in Summer or Winter during peak times.
+New York’s Adirondack Mountains region is a beautiful place to visit but you may need a substantial travel budget for your trip, especially if you visit in summer or winter during peak times.

 If you’d like some tips on finding best value for money, we rounded up 15 ways you can save money on hotel bookings.